-When you have uploaded a video, given it a title, specified your settings and have written your (optional) instructions, click publish or save in the top-right corner of the screen.
+When you finished with setting up your assignment, click publish or save in the top-right corner of the screen.

 After you publish the video, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the video, adding practice questions and/or comments).
-Here you can also download the original video, without comments/practice questions.
+Here you will also see the option to download the original video, without comments/practice questions.